ioda-net/geo-infra/README.md

 # geo-infra

+## Read-Only project

+After serving well its purpose, this project is now considered as deprecated, and this repository is made only read-only before being deleted on December 31 2020.

+If you want to take over the project please contact us : contact (at) ioda-net (dot) ch

+## History

 This repository contains all scripts and template used to manage [geo-front3](https://github.com/ioda-net/geo-front3) and [geo-api3](https://github.com/ioda-net/geo-api3).

 It relies on a collection of Bash and Python 3 scripts.
 Tasks are launched with [manuel](https://github.com/ShaneKilkelly/manuel) a task runner for Bash.